hzheng56/USRA2021/README.md

 ## Database Q&A

 ### 1. Connect to local database
-- Input `/usr/local/MySQL/bin/mysql -u root -p` in the Terminal, where `root` is the user name of database.
+- Input `/usr/local/MySQL/bin/mysql -u root -p` in the Terminal, where `root` is the username of database.
 - Input password of the database.

 ### 2. Connect to remote database
-- Suppose the IP of remote host is `23.106.134.88`, user name is `root`.
+- Suppose the IP of remote host is `23.106.134.88`, username is `root`.
 - Input `mysql -h 23.106.134.88 -u root -p 123` in the Terminal.
 - Input password of the database.

 ### 3. Change database password
-- Suppose the database name is `localhost`，user name is `root`.
+- Suppose the database name is `localhost`，username is `root`.
 - Input `set password for root@localhost = password('123')` to set the database password to `123`.

 ### 4. Create a schema